fbef0102/L4D1_2-Plugins/l4d2_gifts/readme.md

 		// Notify Server who pickes up gift, and what the gift reward is.
 (0: Disable, 1:In chat, 2: In Hint Box, 3: In center text) l4d2_gifts_announce_type "3"

-		// If 1, prevent survivors from switching into new weapons and items when they open gifts l4d2_gifts_block_switch "0"
+		// When survivors get new weapons/items from gifts, 0=Equip new weapon/item, 1=Drop on the ground
+		l4d2_gifts_drop_item "0"

 		// Standard gift - pick up sound file (relative to to sound/, empty=disable) l4d2_gifts_soundfile_standard "level/loud/climber.wav"